solie75/Obsidian/STUDY/English/Word/Computer_Science_Term.md

 **Attribute** : a chaneable property or characteristic of some component of a program that can be set to different values.

 **Invocation** : Each execution of a shader within a Rendering Command

+**Validation : checking or verifying any data before it is allowed into a computer system. this process (data validation) helps ensure data was not compromied or corrupted during transmission